Albrenik/recipes-homecooking/README.md

 #### The Sauce
 For the Sauce put Onions and Garlic into the pot and cook them until they are softend.
 Then put in the 250g of Tomato Puree and 3 Spoons of Tomato Paste into the pot.
-Cook everythink and season it with Salt, Pepper and Oregano.
+Cook everything and season it with Salt, Pepper and Oregano.

 #### Assemble
 Preheat the oven to 220 degrees Celsius.
 Take your Dough and cut it in 4 equal sized Pieces.
 Take one piece, put some Flour on our Workplace and roll the Dough out evenly.
 Spread the sauce over the dough.
 First put the Prosciutto on the Pizza then sprinkle the Cheese over the Pizza.
 Put the Pizza in the oven for 10 min at 220 degrees.
 Take out the Pizza and Voila your Pizza is done!

-### Recipe 3
+## Recipe 3
 Spaghetti Bolognese

 #### Picture of the Recipe